Doctorate, Adelphi University

 Dr. Monahan has been in private practice since 1984.
 While she considers herself to be a general practitioner, areas of practice and research expertise include bereavement, and the effects of childhood sexual abuse, domestic violence, and severe trauma.
 She has provided therapy and clinical supervision/consultation in several of the domestic violence shelters on Long Island and Sagamore Children’s Psychiatric Center.

 Dr. Monahan is a national and international lecturer on these topics and also serves as a clinical consultant, expert witness, and forensic consultant.

 Dr. Monahan currently serves on the Board of Directors of Brighter Tomorrows (a Long Island domestic violence shelter, 2006-Present) and the American College of Forensic Examiners (Diplomate and Social Work Board Member, 2000-Present).

-On October 24, 2011 Stony Brook University held its inaugural Converging Science Summit in the Student Activities Center.
+On October 24, 2011 Stony Brook University held its inaugural Converging Science Summit.
 This summit was designed to promote collaboration and share best practices in the healthcare fields.
 The summit, hosted by Stony Brook University Medical Center and the School of Nursing, was a resounding success.
-Pictured below is Dr. Kathleen Monahan from the School of Social Welfare, and Ms. Carol Forgash, L.C.S.W., a clinical social worker, who presented their poster titled, "The Dental Health Needs of the Adult Sexual Abuse Survivor."
-The poster outlines some of the issues that adult sexual abuse survivors experience with their dental care, what dentists can do, and how mental health clinicians and dentists can collaborate.
+Dr. Monahan and Ms. Carol Forgash, L.C.S.W., presented their poster titled, "The Dental Health Needs of the Adult Sexual Abuse Survivor."
+The poster outlined some of the issues that adult sexual abuse survivors experience with their dental care, what dentists can do, and how mental health clinicians and dentists can collaborate.